drevops/vortex/README.md

   - contrib modules management
   - libraries management
   - support for patches
-- Custom core module and Theme scaffolding
+- Custom core module scaffolding
+- Custom theme scaffolding: Gruntfile, SASS/SCSS, globbing and Livereload.
 - Composer scripts to build and rebuild the project (one command used in all environments)
 - PHP, JS and SASS code linting with pre-configured Drupal standards
 - Behat testing configuration + usage examples